 We wish to avoid these situations wherever possible and we do appreciate that children are often genuinely unwell.
 We would be grateful for your support in ensuring that we receive reasons for absence as soon as possible so that we can keep accurate records.
 If you ever have any queries or concerns about your child’s attendance please speak to a member of our school office staff.

 There may be times when your child is late for school; I would rather see your child late than miss a whole morning.
-However, being consistently late gives your child poor values and attitudes and we greatly appreciate parental support in ensuring your child is in school for registration at 9.00am.
-If your child is late for school after registers have closed at 9.15am and we have not received a valid reason then we have to record the absence as ‘unauthorised’.
+However, being consistently late gives your child poor values and attitudes and we greatly appreciate parental support in ensuring your child is in school for their official start time.
+If your child is late for school after registers have closed and we have not received a valid reason then we have to record the absence as ‘unauthorised’.

 Current procedures dictate that if a child has more than 10 sessions (5 school days) of ‘unauthorised’ absences in a 12 week rolling period, they must be referred to the Local Authority Attendance and Improvement team and they will then receive a warning letter.
 If absences continue and a child has more than 14 sessions (7 school days) of ‘unauthorised’ absence then they will be referred again and may receive a Fixed Penalty Notice.